Trustworthy Body Language. Trust, Dignity and Body LanguageDo you know that your body language communicates what is in your interest?

 He who hurries can not walk with dignity.

 This Chinese proverb underlines what we know of body language.
-And there is a lot more to say about.
+And there is a lot more to say about it.

-We do this because it’s a natural, unconscious language that broadcasts our true feelings and intentions in any given moment.
+We do this because it’s a natural, unconscious language that broadcasts our true feelings and intentions at any given moment.

 When we interact with others, we continuously give and receive wordless signals.
-The way you listen, look, move, and react tells others whether or not you care, if you’re being truthful, and how well you’re listening.
-Do you know if your body language communicates what is in your interest?
+The way you listen, look, move, and react tells others whether you care, if you’re being truthful, and how well you’re listening.
+Are you sure that your body language communicates what you intend?

-Here are some elements of a trustworthy body language:
+Here are some elements of trustworthy body language:

 Open body language is a common cluster of moves that is non-aggressive and trusting, showing that you are relaxed and comfortable.

 a.
 No barriers

 Avoiding barriers is the first step in projecting positive body language.
 Remove all the barriers between you and others.
 Barriers include in particular crossed arms and legs, but can also include physical items you are holding, or you have placed between you such as a lectern when presenting.